 As design aficionados who also love discovering tools and services that make life easier, we're long-time fans of Havenly, an online interior decorating service that matches clients with a designer and lets them buy what they love directly through the platform.
 In other words, it turns a potentially overwhelming and stressful process into a fun project.
 So as you might imagine, the COO of Havenly, Jessie Dixon, has an incredibly stylish yet livable home herself.
 In fact, she hasn't even been in the home for a year, so "when people come over they cannot believe how pulled together it is," Dixon tells us.

 But as with any major design overhaul, it wasn't without its challenges, "I think the biggest challenge was finding pieces that we loved from an aesthetic point of view but that worked for the family.
 And the budget was certainly a consideration—we had a lot of space to fill," she says.
-That's where Havenly's head of design, Shelby Girard, really came in to shed her keen eye and design expertise.
+That's where Havenly's VP of Creative and Design, Shelby Girard, really came in to offer her keen eye and design expertise.
 So to see how it all came together, take a tour of this gorgeous contemporary family home in Denver.

 A Warm Welcome

-Since the foyer is the first thing you see, it's important to set the tone the right tone.
-Since they wanted to create a beautiful, open space that also feels grounded not overly precious, they decided to keep "the entry fairly simple," Girard tells us.
+Since the foyer is the first thing you see, it's important to set the right tone.
+They wanted to create a beautiful, open space that also feels grounded and not overly precious, so they decided to keep "the entry fairly simple," Girard tells us.
 This also works well because "the architecture in the entry really steals the show."
 As far as functional pieces for the entry, they "used a bench Jessie previously owned and introduced a round marble entry table from Crate and Barrel for a place to set keys and sunglasses."
 We love that they opted for a bench with open space for shoe storage, too.